 I started taking photographs when I was in my early teens, shooting black and white film and processing it myself.
 I became more interested in colour photography after a while, and shot slides for many years with only occasional forays into monochrome or colour negative for specific reasons.

-When I started shooting digitally, I was still making a lot of use of my Pentax MZ-5n SLR, but this rarely sees the light of day now.
+When I started shooting digitally, I was still making a lot of use of my Pentax MZ-5n SLR, but this hasn't been used for quite a while.
 However the many years spent shooting slides means I still believe in getting as much as possible "right in camera".
 Photoshop and Lightroom are wonderful tools, but it's best if you spend more time shooting and less in front of the computer!

 This is the software I use at home for my photography, with the current version numbers; I have used prior versions of all of these.